EpicEric/duper/duper_website/docs/spec.md

   quoted: r#"Hello, "world"!"#,
   excessive_hashtags: r####"Just to be safe..."####,
   lines: r"
-The first newline is not trimmed.
+The first line feed is not trimmed.
   All whitespace is
     preserved in here.   ",
 }